-6.4 Differences between the SH7750 and SH7750S and the Emulator
+6.4 Differences between the SH7290 and the Emulator

-1. When the emulator system is initiated, it initializes the general registers and part of the control registers as shown in table 6.2.
+• When the emulator system is initiated, it initializes the general registers and part of the control registers as shown in table 6.2.
+The initial values of the actual SH7290 registers are undefined.